-Depending on the conditions of the affected and the advanced of the disease, the treating doctor can recommend a balanced and special diet that complements the medication components to obtain positive results in the medium term.
+Depending on the conditions of the affected and the advanced disease, the treating doctor can recommend a balanced and special diet that complements the medication components to obtain positive results in the medium term.

-You must also acquire new routines in your lifestyle that will allow you to control heart failure such as:
+You must also acquire new routines in your lifestyle that will allow you to control heart failure, such as:

 - Constantly check the heart rate.